 Userpic images must be one of three accepted file types before they can be uploaded

 .
-Images that exceed image and file size restrictions will have to be re-sized before uploading or by use of the Userpic Factory.
+Images that exceed image and file size restrictions will have to be re-sized before uploading or by use of the Create Userpic page.

 Images must be in either JPEG